Grey Owl: First years in Canada (1906–1915)

 Toronto held no appeal for Belaney, and he soon left, bound for Lake Temagami, one of the largest lakes in northern Ontario, and home of the Teme-Augama Anishnabai (deep water people) community.
 (Note: There are a number of accounts of Belaney's movements and activities between his departure from Toronto and arrival in Temagami (including Smith's account that has Belaney spending the winter of 1906–1907 in Temiskaming with Bill Guppy), but none of them have convincing corroboration.
 See "The Myth of Bill Guppy" in Ontario History.)
 In 1907 he was working at the Temagami Inn as a "chore-boy".
-He returned home to Hastings for a short visit during the winter of 1907–1908, probably to ask for money from his aunts.
+He returned home to Hastings for a short visit during the winter of 1907–1908.
 He learned then that his father had been killed in a drunken brawl in the United States.

-Belaney returned to work at the Temagami Inn in 1908.
+Belaney returned to Canada in 1908.
 He determined to lose the remaining traces of his English accent.
 At the Temagami Inn he met Angele Egwuna, who was working there as a kitchen-helper.
 She spoke little English and he little Ojibwe, but a friendship developed.
 Through Angele he also met members of her family, who called him "gitchi-saganash" (tall Englishman).
 Her uncle gave him the nickname "ko-hom-see" (little owl), a name that would be transformed years later into "Grey Owl".

 The Egwunas invited Belaney to spend the winter of 1909–1910 trapping with them in the bush to the east of the south arm of Lake Temagami, where he learned how the Temagami Ojibwe managed their hunting territories by killing only the animals that they needed and leaving the rest to reproduce.
 The time with the Egwunas improved both his proficiency with the Ojibwe language and the skills he needed to survive and make a living in the bush.
 Belaney would later report this as his "formal adoption" by the Ojibwe.
 The boy from Hastings was finally living the life he had dreamed of.